abissier/Playlist-Repo/README.md

 ```

 ### Demo
-To get started, enter an artists name into the search field.
+To get started, enter the name of an artist into the search field.

 ![MusicMachine](./imgs/music-machine-demo-1.png)

-You will see the artists top songs along with an album cover displayed below or to the right of the search field depending on your device.
+You will see the artists' top songs along with an album cover.
+(Displayed below or to the right of the search field depending on your device)

 Click on a song to reveal the lyrics.

 ![MusicMachineTwo](./imgs/music-machine-demo-2.png)

-Clear your search by clicking on the yellow trash button.
+Clear the search by clicking on the yellow trash button.

 ![MusicMachineThree](./imgs/music-machine-demo-3.png)